tairasoul/YADMB/README.md

 # Yet Another Discord Music Bot
 a music bot because i got bored and made one

+the concept is a decentralized music bot.

+no instance of this stores any of your data in the filesystem, everything that is stored on filesystem will be stored on the user's filesystem and not the host machine

 started in december 2022, this is one of the projects i've been working on the longest.

 if you encounter any problems or have any suggestions, open an issue.